Skip to content

 Buses connect the towns well.
 What they don’t connect is the countryside, and in Bosnia the countryside is a big part of the point.
 The Herzegovina day-trip circuit, Blagaj, Počitelj and the Kravice waterfalls, sits off the main bus corridors and is awkward to string together without your own wheels.
 The same goes for the Olympic mountains above Sarajevo (Jahorina, Bjelašnica), Sutjeska National Park in the far southeast, and Una National Park up northwest: reachable, but painful to reach on public transport, and impossible to do as a flexible day out.

 A car also changes the character of the driving here in a way the numbers hide.
-Distances look tiny on a map and take far longer in reality, because outside one short motorway near Sarajevo you are on scenic two-lane roads, climbing passes and waiting to overtake trucks.
-That is a feature once you accept it, but it means you want to be the one setting the pace.
+Distances look tiny on a map and take far longer in reality, because outside one short motorway near Sarajevo you’re on scenic two-lane roads, climbing passes and waiting to overtake trucks.
+That’s a feature once you accept it, but it means you want to be the one setting the pace.
 Our guide to driving in Bosnia covers the roads, the tolls and the winter-tyre law; the practical side of hiring and whether you even need to is in the car rental in Bosnia guide.

 If you would rather not drive at all but still want to reach the scattered sights, a private transfer or a hired driver for the day splits the difference: someone else takes the wheel on the mountain roads while you keep the flexibility to stop where you like.
 It costs more than the bus, obviously, but for a group or a one-off day trip to Herzegovina it can work out reasonable per person, and it solves the exact problem the bus can’t.